What happens to mahr after divorce?

 A landmark judgment could change UK law on the position of mahr or ‘bride-price’ payments.
 Until now, the UK courts have dealt only with cases involving written mahr contracts.
 The case in question is the first involving an alleged oral contract to be heard in the UK courts.
 If the court rules in the wife’s favour, the case will enable women to demand their mahr in full as is required by sharia law.

 This article is not intended to replace legal advice or religious counsel.
-If you have a question, please book your free 15 minute appointment with a member of our team.
+If you have a question, please contact our team to find out your options.
 Follow our #MyNikah by SKB Law series for more articles on the Nikah Nama, Gold, Prenuptials and more.

 What is Mahr and the intention behind it?